juzim/taskwarrior2todo.txt/README.md

 ## Usage

-1. Navigate to this project's directory and start a Python virtual environment:
+1. Navigate to this project's directory and create a Python virtual environment:

 ```python3 -m venv .venv```